Scientific Name

 Description

 Agave utahensis is a succulent plant that forms compact rosettes of stiff, blue-green leaves with spiny margins and a long, light gray to ivory-white terminal spine.
 The rosettes can grow up to 2 feet (60 cm) tall and up to 3.3 feet (1 m) in diameter, either solitary or offset sparingly from the base.
-The leaves are lance-shaped and can reach up to 20 inches (50 cm) long and 2.2 inches (5.5 cm) wide.
+The leaves are lance-shaped and can measure up to 20 inches (50 cm) in length and 2.2 inches (5.5 cm) in width.

-The flowers are yellow, urn-shaped, and appear in clusters on a spake that can grow up to 12 feet (4 m) tall.
-The fruits are capsules that are up to 1.2 inches (3 cm) long and contain black seeds.
+The flowers are yellow, urn-shaped, and appear in clusters on a stalk that can grow up to 12 feet (4 m) tall.
+The fruits are capsules that can reach a length of 1.2 inches (3 cm) and contain black seeds.

 Hardiness